-An all-too-common problem for many people is periodontal disease, or gum disease in Oak Brook, IL.
+An all-too-common problem for many people is periodontal disease, or gum disease in Oak Brook Terrace and Glenview, IL.
 While gum disease causes issues with your dental appearance and functioning, the greater health implications of gum disease are far more troubling.
 Although further research is needed, the bacteria that cause gum disease have been correlated with heart disease, diabetes, and other systemic health issues.
 At Periodontal Medicine & Surgical Specialists we take a holistic care approach that recognizes the connection between your oral health and systemic health.
 In treating your gum disease, we strive to make you a healthier person overall.

 The best way to avoid gum disease altogether is by maintaining excellent oral hygiene.
 Brush your teeth twice a day and clean between the teeth using interdental brushes, dental sticks, or dental floss once a day.
 If you should still develop gum disease, we offer extensive, comprehensive treatment.
 As board-certified periodontists, we are uniquely qualified to treat all levels of gum disease and can provide you with a wide range of services, from scaling and root planing to osseous surgery and periodontal maintenance.
 We’ll do what it takes to protect your health.